 On paper, the concept of a portrait gallery sounds like Field Trip Hell.
-But actually, you’ll be surprised how the best works capture the sparkle of life behind history’s most charismatic shapers.
-Here, the names from your high school textbook flower into flesh-and-blood people, and the accompanying biographies are so sublimely evocative (Samuel Johnson is described as “massive, ungainly, plagued with nervous tics”) that subjects come alive.
+But actually, you’ll be surprised how the best works capture the sparkle of life behind these charismatic shapers of history.
+Here, the names from your high school textbook flower into flesh-and-blood people, and the accompanying biographies are so sublimely evocative that subjects come alive.
 In 2019, the NPG began an intense refit geared toward expanding exhibition space into a Victorian-era building previously used as offices.
 The museum isn’t slated to re-emerge until spring 2023.

 One of the gallery’s most instantly recognizable paintings is the Darnley portrait of Elizabeth I (1575), in which the Virgin Queen’s face is, as we all expected, a ghostly white—except conservators have recently discovered that in her time her skin was originally painted much rosier, almost normal, but the colors faded.
 Right away, it becomes clear that our perceptions of these once-breathing people are about to be reshaped.
 The troublesome Henry VIII is shown in several likenesses.
 One is a delicate 1537 paper cartoon by Hans Holbein the Younger (for a mural at Whitehall—a rare survivor from that palace), in which the king suspiciously peers with flinty grey eyes—hinting at a shiftiness that His Majesty probably couldn’t recognize in his own likeness, but that all who knew him feared.